 The selection of "Chicana 2000: Emerging Identities" raised questions among College community members about whether the theme was too exclusive.
 Many Mexican or Mexican-American students at Saint Mary's do not identify themselves as Chicana, said Ann Loux, professor of English at the

+"This theme is about choosing an identity.
+All of us have to choose our identities, but it is just more clear with Chicanas."

+Ann Loux English professor

-more clear w i t h Chicanas."
+This theme is about choosing an identity," said Loux.
+"All of us have to choose our identities, but it is just more clear w i t h Chicanas."
 The theme

 is appropriate since Mexican-Americans are among women targeted by the College for admission through a LONI (Leaders of a New Indiana) grant from the Lily Foundation, said Loux.
 She added that the College has been successful in recruiting Mexican-American students, but many current

 see CHICANA/page 4

+The Observer INSIDE

 INSIDE COLUMN

-page 2

 Interconnected or overconnected?